-Act Activity / aspect Description Requirement Act / Regulation Reference Division 5.2 applicability Document Reference Waste Protection of the Environment Operations Act Littering An EPL will be required for the Project as it is defined as a scheduled activity (road construction) that would result in the Do not litter in a public place or an open private place.
-Part 5.6A Yes Appendix N CWRMP 1997 Protection of the Environment Operations (Waste) Regulation 2005 Waste and transportation Waste and transportation extraction or process of more than 50,000 tonnes of material in a regulated area.
+Act Activity / aspect Description Requirement Act / Regulation Reference Division 5.2 applicability Document Reference Waste Protection of the Environment Littering t is defined as a scheduled activity (road construction) that would result in the extraction or process of more than 50,000 connes of material in a regulated area.
+Under section 5.24 of the EP&A Act, an EPL cannot be refused if it is necessary for carrying out approved SSI and is to be substantially consistent with the EP&A Act approval.
+Do not litter in a public place or an open private place.
+Part 5.6A Yes Appendix N CWRMP Operations Act 1997 Protection of the Environment Operations (Waste) Regulation 2005 Waste and transportation Waste and transportation extraction or process of more than 50,000 tonnes of material in a regulated area.
 Under section 5.24 of the EP&A Act, an EPL cannot be refused if it is necessary for carrying out approved SSI and is to be substantially consistent with the EP&A Act approval.
 Do not undertake a scheduled waste activity unless in accordance with an EPL.
 A licence must be obtained when construction and demolition wastes are applied to land under certain circumstances.
 This includes the reincorporation of crushed road base material back into roads and the placing of excess fill material onto properties.
 Part 3.2 Schedule 1 Yes Appendix N CWRMP Only transport waste to a facility that can lawfully accept the waste.
 S143 Yes Appendix N CWRMP Do not dispose of waste in a manner that harms or is likely to harm the environment.
 S115 Yes Appendix N CWRMP Comply with general requirements for the transport of waste.
 For some wastes only licensed transporters can be used.
 Regulation cl.49 Yes Appendix N CWRMP Comply with record keeping requirements in relation to the transport of certain types of waste.
 Regulation Part 3 Yes Appendix N CWRMP